TKothenbeutel/Unique-Spotify-Songs/README.md

 This Python program parses through data files the user retrieves from Spotify, and collects any new and unique songs listened to in a given time range.
 Once run, the user interacts with the program through the terminal and follows the instructions to get the desired results.
 This program currently only works with Spotify's extended streaming history, not with the lesser account data package.
 The user can also alter the program with 10 different settings, allowing for different timeframes, changing what constitutes as a new song, and more!
 Afterwards, the user may save these results to a .json file, such as how Spotify gives its stored data, or it can be uploaded to a playlist thanks to Spotipy and the Spotify API.

+## Requirements

+The program requires the user to supply files from their <ins>Extended Streaming History</ins> folder received from Spotify.
+This program is not designed for the lesser streaming history data, as obtained from choosing "Account Data" when downloading a user's Spotify data.
+The user also needs an accessible Spotify account if they would like to add results to a playlist.

 ## Using the Program

 ### Opening the Program